 Questions?
 Contact Assistant Director, Jordan at Jordan.Helwerda@AscendPerformingArts.org.

 Q: What do I need for BKXperience 1-Day clinic?

 A: Since the BKXperience 1-Day Clinics are only part of one day, less is required to participate.

-You should bring a wire music stand (if you have one), water jug, mouthpiece(s) and/or instrument for brass, sticks/mallets for percussion, cloth gloves for brass, leather/fingerless gloves for guard, sneakers, clinic fee.
+In addition to your rehearsal gear and paying your Admin Fee and Camp Fee, you should bring a wire music stand (if you have one), water jug, mouthpiece(s) and/or instrument for brass, sticks/mallets for percussion, cloth gloves for brass, leather/fingerless gloves for guard, sneakers, clinic fee.
 We will provide percussion equipment, flags and we have limited weapons.
 Percussion does NOT need to bring a drum (just sticks/mallets).
 Color Guard members should at least bring their own weapon (saber or rifle).